 Remember — your premiums will vary from these examples.
 The costs included above are for a policy with comprehensive and collision insurance and $100,000 in bodily injury liability coverage per person, $300,000 in bodily injury liability coverage per accident and $100,000 in property damage coverage per accident.

 How to Compare Cheap Washington Car Insurance Quotes Online

 Most insurers provide relatively accurate quotes on their websites.
 When you use these tools to receive quotes from multiple providers, be sure to use consistent limits.
 For example, if you get a quote from one company for $100,000 in bodily injury liability insurance, you should use the same limit when comparing quotes with another provider.

 You can also use MoneyGeek’s price information to find quality company websites to shop on.
-Enter your ZIP code below to compare quotes.
+Get a quote estimate without entering personal information with MoneyGeek’s car insurance calculator.
+All you need to get started is your ZIP code.
+You may need to enter more details if you want a personalized quote.
 USAA, Progressive and GEICO offer the cheapest liability coverage in Washington, so we recommend you start your search with one of these providers.